Krinopotam/PsBundler/README.md

 Defines the set of entry scripts to bundle.

-Each entry point produces **its own bundled output file**.
-This allows bundling multiple independent entry scripts in a single project.
+Each entry point produces **its own bundled output file**, allowing multiple independent entry scripts to be bundled within a single project.

 The map key represents the **source script path** (relative to `projectRoot`), while the value defines the **output file name** (relative to `projectRoot`).
 If the entry script contains a version specified in its header comments (for example: `# Version: 1.2.3`), this version will be **automatically appended to the bundle file name**.